mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 They are also the scene of much more advanced training.
 The Scout Service also maintains a security arm to protect its bases and personnel.
-Normally these teams simply act as guards, but some are trained in the hostage–rescue and ‘object retrieval’ role.
+Normally these teams simply act as guards, but some are trained in the hostage–rescue and 'object retrieval' role.
 The latter is a catch–all term for everything from getting a valuable alien artefact back from thieves to storming a hijacked Scout Service vessel.
-Within the leased areas are mock–ups of various Scout Service vessels and other common starships, most with internal gravity equipment so that they can be stormed in a range of conditions from zero–gravity to a ‘shirtsleeves’ environment.
+Within the leased areas are mock–ups of various Scout Service vessels and other common starships, most with internal gravity equipment so that they can be stormed in a range of conditions from zero–gravity to a 'shirtsleeves' environment.
 Lunion Subsector
 Name Statistics Remarks
 Arba 0101 C200200–C I Ht Lo NI